 Rating: 9 out of 10

-I am counting the book for the following challenges:
+In addition to book club, I am counting this book for the following challenges:

 Rating: 9 out of 10